 Project: The Great Plains Energy Center means the natural gas-fired electric generation facility consisting of combustion turbine generators together with associated ancillary equipment, operated in simple-cycle, to be installed at a site adjacent to the ComEd Plano 345 kV transmission substation (TSS).

-Seller: Kendall New Century Development, LLC., a subsidiary of Enron North America.
+Seller: Kendall New Century Development, L.L.C., a subsidiary of Enron North America.

 Term: Starting with the expected Commercial Operation Date for the Project (June 1, 2002) through either Term 1 (May 30, 2005) or Term 2 (May 30, 2007).
 Buyer and Seller shall agree on either Term 1 or Term 2 prior to the execution of a Definitive Agreement.